-Intended outcome Success criteria Bring attendance for pupil premium children into line with non-pupil-premium children Reduce the attendance gap between pupil premium and non-pupil-premium to its lowest disparity of 2% Halve the percentage of persistently absent lunguage the group as a compact in children to 15% Improve the average score achieved in phonics by pupil premium children at the end of Year 2 The average score achieved at the end of Year 2 for pupil premium children's phonics to be in line with the pass mark of 32 Reduce the number of children not achieving a GLD in FS.
+Intended outcome Success criteria Bring attendance for pupil premium children into line with non-pupil-premium children Reduce the attendance gap between pupil premium and non-pupil-premium to its lowest disparity of 2% Achieved by December 2024.
+This must now be maintained until the end of the academic year 2024/25 Halve the percentage of persistently absent children to 15% Persistent absence is currently sitting ay 14.3% (Dec 2024) This must now be maintained until the end of the academic year 2024/25/ Improve the average score achieved in phonics by pupil premium children at the end of Year 2 The average score achieved at the end of Year 2 for pupil premium children's phonics to be in line with the pass mark of 32 Achieved by end of 2023/24: Average score of 34 achieved: Note: This must now be maintained for 2024/25 Reduce the number of children not achieving a GLD in FS.
 Reduce the number of pupil premium children not achieving GLD to 30% or less.
-Increase the number of pupil premium children reaching expected in writing The number of children working below expected to reduce to 30% or less Increase the number of pupil premium children reaching expected in maths The number of children working below expected to reduce to 30% or less To increase the attendance of families supported by our FLO Increase in attendance for each child of at least 5% Improve reading comprehension among pupil premium children at the end of KS2 Increase the percentage of children achieving expected or above by 10% Reduce the number of pupil premium children needing to be on the wait list for pupil premium through the delivery of consistent and effective pastoral support programmes The percentage of pupil premium children on the waitlist will reduced by at least 20%
+2023/24: EVY 8 GLD - EVY SVE BY S GLD - EVY SVE This has reduced significantly since 2022/23 EVY S GLD - EVY SVE Topph Among to GLD 60% 60% Increase the number of pupil premium children reaching expected in writing The number of children working below expected to reduce to 30% or less Writing continues to be a focus for the school as we have yet to close this gap (Dec 2024) Increase the number of pupil premium children reaching expected in maths The number of children working below expected to reduce to 30% or less At the end of 2023/24, we are 1% away from this target.
+To increase the attendance of families supported by our FLO To be updated.
+Increase in attendance for each child of at least 5%